Rio Arriba County Sheriff James Lujan sentenced to 3 years, taken into custody

 "That led us to start the investigation in this case," Reeb said.

-Lujan's convictions exposed him to a potential penalty of four and a half years in prison.
+Lujan's convictions exposed him to a potential penalty of 4 1/2 years in prison.

 Reeb asked the court to impose the maximum, saying as a law enforcement official elected to uphold the law, he should be held to a higher standard than the average person.